 When he heard the director of his favorite museum was retiring, six-year-old Sam Pointon from Leicester, England, wrote a letter to the National Railway Museum in York.
 However, it was no ordinary letter—it was an application for the director's job.
 Though the museum bosses recognized that Sam could hardly commit to a full-time job, what with his school schedule, they were so impressed with his love of trains that they invited him to the museum and even created a new job title especially for him: Director of Fun.

 McDonald's has become something of a symbol of the worst parts of America: a tacky restaurant on every corner selling cheap, greasy food that fills you up but is terrible for you.
-Whether that's a fair judgment is a question for another day, but the fact remains that, as of 2017, there were 14,027 McDonald's locations in the U.S. but 119,487 libraries.
+Whether that's a fair judgment is a question for another day, but the fact remains that, as of 2022 there were 13,444 McDonald's locations in the U.S. but 123,627 libraries.
 Hopefully, it says something good about us as a country that we still value books so highly.

 Recent years have brought severe hurricanes to the southeastern United States, Texas, and Puerto Rico.
 The damage, particularly in Puerto Rico, was severe, leaving many people without electricity or clean water for months.
 That's when celebrity chef José Andrés jumped into action.
 Beginning in October 2017, his charity World Central Kitchen began cooking and giving away free meals, sometimes as many as 45,000 a day, to Puerto Ricans as they began to rebuild.
 His team stayed for a year and provided 3.6 million meals in all.
-But he isn't done—as Hurricane Florence bore down on the East coast, Andrés set up shop in North Carolina and did the same thing, delivering meals to shelters, response teams, and areas without access to food.
+But he isn't done—as Hurricane Florence bore down on the East Coast, Andrés set up shop in North Carolina and did the same thing, delivering meals to shelters, response teams, and areas without access to food.

-In the aftermath of the terrorist attacks on September 11, 2001, many countries around the world offered their sympathy and support to the United States.
+In the aftermath of the terrorist attacks on Sept.
+11, 2001, many countries around the world offered their sympathy and support to the United States.
 Perhaps none gave quite so poignant a gift, though, as the Masai people of Kenya.
-In 2002, following their cultural traditions for helping each other through times of grief and struggle, they gifted 14 cows to the United States.
+In 2002, following their cultural traditions of helping each other through times of grief and struggle, they gifted 14 cows to the United States.
 It took some time to figure out what to do with the cows, but ambassadors ultimately decided that they would stay in Kenya and that their offspring would help provide an education fund for the generous tribe.

 If you're feeling blue, you might want to pull out an old photo album or scroll through the pictures on your phone.
 A psychologist at Open University in the UK found that flipping through old personal photos can improve your mood and help you relax.
 In fact, it has a stronger effect than listening to music, having a glass of wine, or eating chocolate—all things that also have a positive effect on mood.